 Still, these are the things that I like and admire about him:

-• His awareness that generous foreign policy ideas like the Peace Corps can contribute just as much to our national defense as aircraft carriers.
+- His awareness that generous foreign policy ideas like the Peace Corps can contribute as much or more to our national defense as aircraft carriers.

 Curiously, what I regret much more about the Kennedy legacy now is simply the notion of the neverending political clan.
-The Kennedys weren’t the first political dynasty (John Adams and John Quincy Adams were presidents #2 and #6, after all), but they certainly set the tone for the last 50 years.
+The Kennedys weren’t the first political dynasty — John Adams and John Quincy Adams were presidents #2 and #6, after all — but the Kennedys certainly set the tone for the last 50 years.

 The election of someone so unqualified as George W. Bush, simply because his father was president, was a very bad sign.
-Disastrous as his administration was, his brother Jeb Bush continues to be mentioned as presidential material, with George Prescott Bush waiting in the wings.
+His administration was a disaster, yet his brother Jeb Bush continues to be mentioned as presidential material, with George Prescott Bush waiting in the wings.

 And then we have Hillary Clinton and her likely run in 2016.
 If she wins the presidency and serves two terms, we will have had two families in control of the White House from 1988 straight through to 2024, a full 36 years, with only Barack Obama’s eight years to break them up.
 Whatever that is, it isn’t the sign of a healthy democracy.

-Some of that I think you can lay at the feet of the nepotism of the JFK-RFK-Teddy dynasty.
+Some of that, at least, you can lay at the feet of the nepotism of the JFK-RFK-Teddy dynasty.